Building my own labyrinth @Oase van Rust

 Phase 6: Initiate the labyrinth

-After a summer of building my labyrinth, it's time to share the results with you and celebrate this creation.
-On September 22nd, I will hold an opening ceremony for the labyrinth at Oase van Rust in Brecht.
-I would love for you to join me in activating the energy of this special space and its surroundings.
+After a summer of building my labyrinth, it was time to share the results with you and celebrate this creation.
+On September 22nd, I hold an opening ceremony for the labyrinth at Oase van Rust in Brecht.
+It was a wanderfull ceremony through the garden.
+We ended with a group circle in the labyrinth.
+It was wanderfull.
+You can read more on the page of the Oase van Rust.

 After reading this, your garden also wants to transform